seanpmaxwell/jet-logger/README.md

 _logger_ has an export `LoggerModes` which is an enum that provides all the modes if you want to use them in code.
 I would recommend using `Console` for local development, `File` for remote development, and `Custom` or `Off` for production.
-If you want to change the settings in code, you can do so via the constructor or getters/setters.
+If you want to change the settings in code, you can do so via importing the `JetLogger` function and calling it with whatever options you want.
 <br>

 - There are 4 functions on Logger to print logs.
-Each has a static counterpart:
-    - `info` or `Info`: prints green.
+    - `info`: prints green.
-    - `imp` or `Imp`: prints magenta.
+    - `imp`: prints magenta.
-    - `warn` or `Warn`: prints yellow.
+    - `warn`: prints yellow.
-    - `err` or `Err`: prints red.
+    - `err`: prints red.

 There is an optional second param to each method which is a `boolean`.
-If you pass `true` as the second param, Logger will use node's `util` so that the full object gets printed.
+If you pass `true` as the second param, JetLogger will use node's `util` so that the full object gets printed.
 You should NOT normally use this param, but it is especially useful when debugging errors so that you can print out the full error object and observe the stack trace.<br>